 Orange County Fair

 General Admission (13-59) $12 Wednesday – Friday, $14 Saturday & Sunday

 Youth & Seniors $7 (ages 5 and under are free)

 Parking $10 per car

 The Orange County Fair is the event of the summer.
-People form all over Southern California can come to the family friendly event at the Orange County Fairgrounds.
+People from all over Southern California can come to the family friendly event at the Orange County Fairgrounds.
 The delicious fair food will delight diners big and small with eats and treats for every appetite from traditional favorites like roasted corn on the cob and funnel cake, to new and unique options like Caramel Crack Fries and spaghetti donuts.
 The Pacific Amphitheater will feature headlining musical acts and performances, and local entertainment is featured in The Hangar.
-Take a ride on the ferris wheel and other classic fair rides in the midway or try your hand at winning at one of the many carnival games here.
+Take a ride on the Ferris Wheel and other classic fair rides in the midway or try your hand at winning at one of the many carnival games here.
 Exhibits, shopping, vendor display booths, and special events are located throughout the fairgrounds.
 Get your fill of action at the Sports Arena with rodeos, derbies, monster trucks and much more.